wandb/weave/docs/docs/guides/tracking/feedback.md

 ### Retrieving the Call UUID

 For scenarios where you need to add feedback immediately after a call, you can retrieve the call UUID programmatically during or after the call execution.
-Here are two ways to get the UUID of the call:
+Here is how to get the UUID of the call from within the operation:

 ```python